-Besides thinking that this is the more natural meaning of §201(c)(1)(A), we are inclined to believe it correct because of the peculiar results that the Government's alternative reading would produce.
-It would criminalize, for example, token gifts to the President based on his official position and not linked to any identifiable act-such as the replica jerseys given by championship sports teams each year during ceremonial White House visits.
-Similarly, it would criminalize a high school principal's gift of a school baseball cap to the Secretary of Education, by reason of his office, on the occasion of the latter's visit to the school.
+would criminalize a high school principal's gift of a school baseball cap to the Secretary of Education, by reason of his office, on the occasion of the latter's visit to the school.
 That these examples are not fanciful is demonstrated by the fact that counsel for the United States maintained at oral argument that a group of farmers would violate §201(c)(1)(A) by providing a complimentary lunch for the Secretary of Agriculture in conjunction with his speech to the farmers concerning various matters of USDA policy-so long as the Secretary had before him, or had in prospect, matters affecting the farmers.
-Of course the Secretary of Agriculture always has before him or in prospect matters that affect farmers, just as the President always has before him or in prospect matters that affect college and professional sports, and the Secretary of Education matters that affect high schools.

-The official act requirement plays no less significant a role in avoiding unintended coverage, for as the Court observed

-It might be said in reply to this that the more narrow interpretation of the statute can also produce some peculiar results.
+Of course the Secretary of Agriculture always has before him or in prospect matters that affect farmers, just as the President always has before him or in prospect matters that affect college and professional sports, and the Secretary of Education matters that affect high schools.38 The official act requirement plays no less significant a role in avoiding unintended coverage, for as the Court observed It might be said in reply to this that the more narrow interpretation of the statute can also produce some peculiar results.
 In fact, in the above-given examples, the gifts could easily be regarded as having been conferred, not only because of the official's position as President or Secretary, but also (and perhaps principally) "for or because of" the official acts of receiving the sports teams at the White House, visiting the high school, and speaking to the farmers about USDA policy, respectively.
 The answer to this objection is that those actions-while they are assuredly "official acts" in some sense-are not "official acts" within the meaning of the statute, which, as we have noted, defines "official act" to mean "any decision or action on any question, matter, cause, suit, proceeding or controversy, which may at any time be pending, or which may by law be brought before any public official, in such official's official capacity, or in such official's place of trust or profit."
 18 U.S.C. §201(a)(3).
 Thus, when the violation is linked to a particular "official act," it is possible to eliminate the absurdities through the definition of that term.
-When, however, no particular "official act" need be identified, and the giving of gifts by reason of the recipient's mere tenure in office distinguishing feature of each crime is its intent element.
-Bribery requires an intent 'influence' an official act, while illegal gratuity requires only that the gratuity be given or accepted 'for or because' of an official act.
-In other words, for bribery there must be a quid pro quo-a specific intent to five or receive something of value in exchange for an official act').
+When, however, no particular "official act" need be identified, and the giving of gifts by reason of the recipient's mere tenure in office constitutes a violation, nothing but the Government's discretion prevents the foregoing examples from being prosecuted.39 The bills would enlarge both the illegal gratuities prohibition and the definition of "official acts" that constitute elements of the bribery as well as the illegal gratuities offense.
+They would also devise alternative means of avoiding the type of unintended results mentioned in Sun Diamond.
+First, they would amend the proscriptions of subsection 201(c) to prohibit offering or soliciting a gift for or because of "the official's or person's official position," in order to supplement the existing prohibition against gifts for or because of an "official act."
+The amendment would bring within the scope of the illegal gratuities subsection "status" and "good will" gifts and contributions, without requiring prosecutors to show that they were sought or provided with an eye to any specific official act.
+As the committee report from the earlier Congress explained, "This [would] allow the statute to reach its intended range of corrupt conduct, including benefits flowing to public officials designed to curry favor for non-specified future acts or to build a reservoir of good will."
+38 Id. at 406-407.